José Mari (footballer, born 1971): Later career

-Post-retirement / Coaching
+Post-retirement, coaching

 After retiring, José Mari returned to Seville.
-In 2006, he was one of a group of former Betis players including Rafael Gordillo and Roberto Ríos which took over lowly Écija Balompié in an ambitious project, being installed as sporting director– his time there coincided with the rise of future international Nolito; they also brought former Athletic player Igor Angulo to the Andalusian club, which won its third division section in 2007–08 but missed out in the play-offs, and in 2010 the ownership was acquired by an Écija supporters' group amid economic problems.
+In 2006, he was one of a group of former Betis players including Rafael Gordillo and Roberto Ríos which took over lowly Écija Balompié in an ambitious project, being installed as sporting director; his time there coincided with the rise of future international Nolito, and they also brought former Athletic player Igor Angulo to the Andalusian club, which won its third-division section in 2007–08 but missed out in the play-offs, and in 2010 the ownership was acquired by an Écija supporters' group amid economic problems.

 During the 2011–12 season, José Mari worked with Betis' reserves as the assistant manager to Risto Vidaković (as part of the backroom staff led by former teammate and friend Vlada Stošić).